Andrettin/Wyrmsun/readme.txt

 - Black-haired, blond-haired and gray-haired dwarven axefighters, steelclads and thanes now have an appropriately colored icon to match (modification by b_o of the axefighter, steelclad and thane icons).
 - Blond-haired and gray-haired dwarven scouts now have an appropriately colored icon to match (modification by b_o of the scout and scout with braided beard icons).
 - Gray-haired gnomish workers now have an appropriately colored icon to match (modification by b_o of the gnomish worker icon).
+- Added Surghan Mercenary (special dwarven steelclad) (icon by Leo).
+- Fixed a bug which caused goblin archers controlled by the human player to not use their unarmed attack.
+- Added goblin War Machine (graphics by b_o).

 -----------------------------------------------------------------------
 - 0.1.5c